Need help? We are available to speak to you 7 days a weekRead More

 This priority-based invitation system helps direct invitations to occupations that provide the greatest economic benefits to Australia.

-The 189 (Skilled Independent) visa invitation process begins when an applicant submits an Expression of Interest (EOI) through SkillSelect.
+The visa 189 (Skilled Independent) process begins when an applicant submits an Expression of Interest (EOI) through SkillSelect.
 It is a competitive, points-tested system in which the highest-scoring EOI profiles are selected for an invitation to apply for Australian permanent residency.

 The EOI contains information relating to age, qualifications, English proficiency, skilled employment experience, and other point-tested factors.
 Invitations are issued in rounds, with a 65-point minimum required, and applicants with 85+ scores and occupations aligned with Australia’s workforce shortages are prioritised during invitation rounds.
 Once an invitation is issued, applicants proceed with lodging their permanent residency visa application.